gsyates1/ha-roborock-control-panel/README.md

 The installation is completely manual.
 Follow these [instructions](instructions.md).

 ### How It Works
 This section gives an overview of how the vacuum control panel works.
-It's not necessary to read this section to use and use it, but it can make is easier by helping you understand what all the parts are doing.
+It's not necessary to read this section to install and use it, but it can make it easier by helping you understand what all the parts are doing.

 The central part of the automation is a timer that fires every minute.
 It triggers an automation called 'Vacuum Run Check'.
-This automation firsts restarts the timer so it will trigger again the next minute.
+This automation first restarts the timer so it will trigger again the next minute.
 It then executes three scripts:
 ```
 Vacuum Set Variables
 Vacuum Run Announce
 Vacuum Run Check
 ```
-A repeating timer is used so that even if HA isn't running or some other issue prevents the vacuum from starting at the specified time, the vacuum functionality will run when HA is back or the issue is fixed.
+A repeating timer is used so that even if HA isn't running or some other issue prevents the vacuum from starting at the specified time, the vacuum functionality will run when HA is back or the issue is fixed (within a time limit.)

 ##### Vacuum Set Variables